Jeremiah 44 – A Word to God’s People in Egypt, Delivered and Rejected

 c.
 To cut off from you man and woman, child and infant, out of Judah, leaving none to remain: It was bad enough that Nebuchadnezzar took almost all the people of God out of the land of Judah in the exile to Babylon.
 In some ways it was worse that the remaining people of God were all removed from the promised land, either by choice or by force going to Egypt.

 d.
 Burning incense to other gods in the land of Egypt: Those who went to Egypt quickly began to worship the gods of Egypt.
-They same heart of idolatry that led them to sin in Judah with the Canaanite idols now led them to go after the Egyptian idols.
-This reveals one of the reasons God commanded them to not go to Egypt, but to trust His protection and provision in Judah.
+The same heart of idolatry that led them to sin in Judah with the Canaanite idols now led them to go after the Egyptian idols.
+This reveals one of the reasons God commanded them not to go to Egypt, but to trust His protection and provision in Judah.

 e.
 That you may cut yourselves off and be a curse and a reproach among all the nations of the earth: God promised that He would bless and restore the exiles that went to Babylon.
 He promised only judgment for those who went by choice to Egypt, promising they would become a curse and a reproach.